 In palmoplantar psoriasis, the plaques affect the skin of the palms of the hands and the soles of the feet.

-People do not know exactly what causes palmoplantar psoriasis, but it probably happens because of a combination of genetic and environmental
+Experts do not know exactly what causes palmoplantar psoriasis.
+However, it

-Environmental risk factors and lifestyle choices may increase the likelihood of developing palmoplantar psoriasis.
+Environmental risk factors and lifestyle choices may increase the likelihood of palmoplantar psoriasis.

 The hands and feet are more open to exposure to environmental and chemical triggers.
 This may play a role in the development and progression of the condition.